zdavidson/definition-portfolio/README.md

 ***

 ## Status
-This project is in the first stages, more to come.
+This project is in the initial structural stages.
 ***

 ## Sources